fboerman/blog/content/posts/yearinreview/iva2023/index.md

 plotly: true
 scientific: true
 ---
 Another year is over and I wanted to write a 'year in review' series about 2023!
-First up is a look at how different TSOs adjust the Flowbased Domain for net security reasons, the so called Individual Validations or IVA for short.
+First up is a look at how different TSOs adjust the Flowbased Domain for grid security reasons, the so called Individual Validations or IVA for short.

 But first a quick shout out to the sponsor of my database server: [Code Yellow](https://codeyellow.nl/), who have provided me with hosting of my flowbased domain database server.
 Without them the analysis in this post would be a lot more work, so many thanks!